Foundation / Corporation

 GrantWatch ID#: 176472

-If not funded previously, applicants may request funding up to $50,000 (combined direct and indirect costs).
+Applicants may request funding up to $50,000 (combined direct and indirect costs) for one year.

 Applications will only be accepted from governmental organizations under Section 170(c)(1) or nonprofit organizations under Section 501(c)(3) of the Internal Revenue Service (IRS) code.
 Applicants must prove tax‐exempt status by providing a letter of determination from the IRS.